HBPol/rag-trader/pipelines/README.md

 - **Concurrency**: limit parallel adapters to <=10 to avoid API rate limits.
 When orchestrating via Airflow/Prefect, configure task concurrency to 1 per adapter and set retries to 2–3 with jitter.
-- **Runtime expectations**: A 90-minute lookback across Reddit + major RSS feeds completes in ~2–3 minutes on a 2 vCPU machine.
+- **Runtime expectations**: A 90-minute lookback across Reddit + CoinDesk Data API content completes in ~2–3 minutes on a 2 vCPU machine.
 Longer backfills scale linearly with the lookback window and adapter count.